Create AI Presets from Any Fashion Photo

 Use cases

-- Replicate a competitor's style — see a product shot you admire?
+- Replicate a competitor's style — see a product shot you admire on Ralph Lauren, ASOS, or Zalando?
 Extract the preset and apply it to your own products

 - Standardize from a reference shoot — use your best existing photo as the template for all future outputs